Sadrib-perfecthonest/Fitness-app-Flutter-/README.md

 ### Home Screen
 ![FlexFit Home screen](assets/screenshot2.jpeg?raw=true)
-*Home Screen - The main dashboard of the app where users can see their progress.*
+## Home Screen - The main display of the app where users can see their progress kcal left protein and fat and carbs caluclation.

 ### Meal Recommendations
-![FlexFit Meals that recommended screen by clicking picture](assets/screenshot3.jpeg?raw=true) *Meal Recommendations Screen - Displays meals based on the user's remaining calories.*
+![FlexFit Meals that recommended screen by clicking picture](assets/screenshot3.jpeg?raw=true)
+#Meal Recommendations Screen - Displays meals based on the user's remaining calories.

 ### Workout Screen
-![FlexFit Workout by clicking buttons below Workout text](/assets/screenshot4.jpeg?raw=true) *Workout Screen - Displays workouts that users can start by clicking on buttons below.*
+![FlexFit Workout by clicking buttons below Workout text](/assets/screenshot4.jpeg?raw=true)
+#Workout Screen - Displays workouts that users can start by clicking on buttons below.